 When it’s appropriate, I like to replace “I’m busy” with “I’m focused”, and “I’m sorry” with “thank you”.
 I found this shift in wording to be more empowering and honest when used in the right context.

 E.g. “Sorry I can’t” vs. “Thank you for understanding” Instead of using “I’m sorry” as your default response, take a moment to think about it – are you actually sorry?
 Try saying both in your head first and decide which one feels appropriate to use for the given situation.

 E.g. “I’m too busy with work right now” vs. “I’m really focused on ______ (goal) right now” I used to always say “busy” but in certain situations it started to feel insincere to me.
 Saying you're too busy all the time gets old fast, and in most cases, I think we all know it just comes down to priorities and making time for what we truly want.
 So instead, I started to replace “busy” with “focused” which much of the time feels more honest and has a more positive view associated with it.
 Being focused on goals is something to be proud of!

 2. Be Honest

-If you really don’t want to feel guilty, then be honest with others about your boundaries and why you can’t commit to something.
-At the end of the day, you are doing what you know is best for you and MOST people will respect the decisions you make for how you need to spend your time.
+If you really don’t want to feel guilty, then be honest with others about your boundaries and either simply decline the invite (an explanation isn't always necessary) or if you feel inclined, share why you can’t commit.
+At the end of the day, you are doing what you know is best for you and most people will respect the decisions you make for how you need to spend your time.

 E.g. If you have work to do – say you have work to do, if you’re creating art – say you’re creating art, if you need alone time – say you need alone time, if you’re exhausted – say you’re exhausted… Okay I’ll stop, you get the point right?